 In the middle of the town is the Matrimandir, which was conceived by Alfassa as “a symbol of the Divine’s answer to man’s aspiration for perfection”.
 Silence is maintained inside the Matrimandir to ensure the tranquility of the space and the entire area surrounding the Matrimandir is called the Peace area.
 Inside the Matrimandir, a spiraling ramp leads upwards to an air-conditioned chamber of polished white marble referred to as “a place to find one’s consciousness”.

 Matrimandir is equipped with a solar power plant and is surrounded by manicured gardens.
 When there is no sun or after the sunset, the sunrays on the globe is replaced by a beam from a solar powered light.
 Here, you do nothing apart from meditation.

 The City Area has 4 zones from this center namely the “Residential Zone”, “Industrial Zone”, “Cultural (& Educational) Zone” and “International Zone”.

-There is an environment research and resource area which has farms, forests, a botanical garden, seed bank, medicinal and herbal plants around the City.
+There are an environment research and resource area which has farms, forests, a botanical garden, seed bank, medicinal and herbal plants around the City.
 Communities live here.

 Auroville is an international, intentional community.
 The folks here voluntarily come and live there.
 There are people there from all over the world, with the majority being from India.